harsh1606/product_category_prediction/README.md

 ---

+## Note

+"Due to confidentiality agreements, the original dataset used in this project cannot be shared.
+However, the code and structure are fully functional with any dataset of similar format.

 ## 📦 Dataset Overview

 The dataset consists of product metadata extracted from an e-commerce platform.
 Each row in the dataset represents a unique product listing.
 The primary objective is to predict the `bottom_category_text` for each product using various product features.